adoptium/blog.adoptium.net/content/blog/gpg-signed-releases/index.md

 ## What is GPG signing?

-## You've already been providing SHA256 checksums.
+## You are already providing SHA256 checksums.
 Why do I need this?

 While going into the details of public key encryption is beyond the scope of this article, if there was a man in the middle (MITM) attach that resulted in the downloads you receive being compromised, then the corresponding SHA checksums could also be compromised.
-GPG signing avoids this issue by using a separate signing signature which you can initially trust and then verify subsequent download.
+GPG signing avoids this issue by using a separately certified signature which you can initially trust and then verify subsequent downloads.

 ## What do I need to do to obtain the signatures?